architectcodes/tomek.wiszniewski.cc/source/_drafts/how-css-unit-tests-boosted-our-productivity.md

 ## A step back

 Before we see the solution, let’s take a broader look at the problem itself.
 CSS was originally designed to power simple websites – and it’s a wonderful tool for that.
 It’s amazing, how quickly you can get up and running creating beautiful UI nuggets, which work across all platforms and devices.
-Just a few lines of CSS make a pretty decent-looking button:
+Just a few lines of CSS make a pretty decent button:

 <iframe src="https://jsfiddle.net/27eb7a01/1/embedded/css,html,result" style="border: none; width: 100%; height: 13em"></iframe>